carlosblanco/bugs.html/README.md

 * *Manual Mode* is excelent for tracking your bugs inside your source control system.
 Just drop bugs.html file inside your repository and use it.
 Then once you're done click the Get Data button, copy it by clicking CTRL+C and replace the data in the HTML file.
 You bugs will be tracked inside you repo.
-Excelent for simple projects that don't need a bug trcking software which bigger than the project itself.
+Excelent for simple projects that don't need a bug trcking software which is bigger than the project itself.

 * *Automatic Mode* saves your changes automatic as you're making changes to the data.
 This mode is a more user friendly and behaves more like onw of those big bug tracking systems. *This mode is still beta.
 See the TODO section for more info*